-FOR THE YEAR ENDED JUNE 30, 2021
+FOR THE YEAR ENDED JUNE 30, 2022

-SOLANA BEACH SCHOOL DISTRICT MEASURE JJ BOND BUILDING FUND TABLE OF CONTENTS JUNE 30, 2021

-100 M
+Page

-Introduction and Independent Citizens' Oversight Committee Member Listing 1
+Introduction and Citizens' Oversight Committee Member Listing 1

-Independent Auditors' Report .2
+Independent Auditors' Report 2

 FINANCIAL SECTION

-Balance Sheet .4
+Balance Sheet 4

-Statement of Revenues, Expenditures and Changes in Fund Balance .
-5
+Statement of Revenues, Expenditures and Changes in Fund Balance 5

-Notes to the Financial Statements 6
+Notes to Financial Statements 6

 OTHER INDEPENDENT AUDITORS' REPORTS

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards...11
+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 11

+Report on Performance

 AUDIT PROCEDURES AND RESULTS SECTION

-SCHEDULE OF FINDINGS AND RECOMMENDATIONS SECTION

-Page
+Audit Procedures and Results 14

+Schedule of Findings and Recommendations 16

-SOLANA BEACH SCHOOL DISTRICT MEASURE JJ BOND BUILDING FUND INTRODUCTION AND INDEPENDENT CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30, 2021
+SOLANA BEACH SCHOOL DISTRICT MEASURE JJ BOND BUILDING FUND INTRODUCTION AND CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30.
+2022

-The Solana Beach School District was established in 1887.
+The Solana Beach School District was established in 1925.
 The District boundaries include the City of Solana Beach, the City of San Diego, Fairbanks Ranch, Rancho Santa Fe, and portions of Carmel Valley and Pacific Highlands Ranch.
 The District currently operates one preschool and seven elementary schools.